Dav0-12/cp1404practicals/README.md

 ## About me:

-I am a second year engineering IT student who is developing their skills in python
+I am a second year engineering IT student who is developing their skills in python.

 ## This Repository: